Professional Engagements (1995 – Present)

 Consultations, Speaking, Training, and Mentoring

-- Conducts educational workshops for social service and healthcare providers in community and institutional settings to sensitize them to survivors’ unique needs and teach practical interventions.
+- Conducts trauma-informed educational workshops for social service and healthcare providers in community and institutional settings to sensitize them to survivors’ unique needs and teach practical interventions.

 - Conducts staff training on practice issues pertaining to survivor populations.